halvardssm/morstad.eu/public/content/posts/tech_interviews.md

 # How to conduct tech interviews

-> Disclaimer: This post is all from my personal experience with interviewing (both sides), and my personal belief of what is important when looking for new hires.
+> Disclaimer: This post is all from my personal experience with interviewing (both sides), and my personal belief of what is important when looking for new tech hires.

 In 2023, there is no real reason to do a whiteboard interview unless you are hiring for a very specific role that requires a lot of algorithmic knowledge.
-Generally:
+Generally you sre mostly interested in the following:

 - As their manager or coworker, will you be able to work with them without major issues?
 - Are they able to sufficiently solve problems independently according to their level or role that you are hiring for?